 Where to stay

-We chose to base ourselves in Riomaggiore, staying at a cute pink Airbnb right on the water with iconic views of the harbour.
+We stayed in Riomaggiore, in a cute pink Airbnb right on the water overlooking the harbour, and it ended up being the perfect base.

 RIOMAGGIORE